Kydn08/Project-Asphalt-Art/README.md

 3. Describe something you would improve or do differently if you had an opportunity to change something about your project.

-   I do wish my projec was more artsy, it doesn't really look to nice but I did try my very best.
+   I do wish my project was more artsy, it doesn't really look to nice but I did try my very best.